apple/unityplugins/plug-ins/Apple.GameKit/Apple.GameKit_Unity/Assets/Apple.GameKit/Documentation~/Apple.GameKit.md

 var achievements = await GKAchievement.LoadAchievements();

-// Only completed achievements are returned var achievement = achievements.FirstOrDefault(a => a.Identifier == achievementId);
+// Only completed achievements are returned. var achievement = achievements.FirstOrDefault(a => a.Identifier == achievementId);

 // If null, initialize it